WHAT YOU NEED TO KNOW ONCE YOU'VE BEEN VACCINATED

 The body’s immune system takes up to 14 days to develop strong immune responses after the first dose of the Johnson and Johnson vaccine.
 With mRNA vaccines (e.g. Pfizer), there is some protection two weeks after the first dose, but the best protection is achieved after the second dose.
 There is good data emerging to show that breakthrough asymptomatic infections (COVID-19 infections following vaccination) are uncommon within 10 days (1 in 100) after one dose, and extremely uncommon (1 in 1000) after two doses of an mRNA vaccine (Pfizer or Moderna vaccines).
 The infections following vaccination are usually mild and do not require hospitalisation.

-Yes, presently it unclear if COVID-19 vaccines provide complete protection from infection with mild COVID-19, allowing the spread the virus.
-The evidence shows that COVID-19 vaccines protect from severe disease, hospitalisation and death.
-Therefore, until enough evidence has been gathered, individuals should wear masks and adhere to the non- pharmaceutical interventions, including physical and social distancing.
+Yes, according to Government regulation masks are to be worn indoors.
+Presently it unclear if COVID-19 vaccines provide complete protection from infection with mild COVID-19, however the evidence shows that COVID-19 vaccines protect from severe disease, hospitalisation and death.

 At the moment there is not enough evidence to confidently answer this question.
 Scientists are monitoring those who have received vaccines in order to answer this question.